g-jgreen/documentation/content/api/sensors-and-actuators.md

 }
 ```
 Every sensor must return `state`, `rawData` or both.
 For instance, if you implement a weather sensor, it should return a state such as “Rain” or “Sunny”, but it can as well provide information (rawData) such as temperature, humidity etc. Obviously, in order to execute a sensor, you will need some input, like city.
 How to declare what you need in the plug, and how the framework will provide this input to the sensor will be explained later in the document.
+You can create sensors to acquire data from physical devices, databases, applications or online services.
+You do this by means of writing Javascript and defining metadata.
+Waylay provides many examples which you can use as a baseline to create your own sensors, specific to your application.
+On a technical level, a sensor can be considered as a function that, when called, returns the state it is in.

+### Output

+A sensor has two possible outputs:

+#### Output State

+ Each sensor has a limited amount of discrete states which it can be in, eg ON/OFF or LOW/MEDIUM/HIGH.
+These states will be used when logic is applied.
+As an example, for the temperature sensor, you could define states as HOT (>30C), WARM (20C-30C), MILD (10C-20C), COLD (0C-10C) and FREEZING (<0C).
+The sensor then returns the state information back to the logic and you can start building logic using these states.

+#### Output Raw Data

+This is the data that was collected or pushed in its raw form, like continuous value parameters such as eg temperature, light and memory used.
+In some cases, you may also want to use this raw data in the mathematical preprocessing step of your logic.
+Therefore this data is stored in the task context that can be used in your logic.

 As you can see, this is just simple javascript, nothing fancy.
 The only thing you need to know at this point is that these scripts will be executed by a Node.js server, somewhere in the cloud.
 More precisely Node.js 4.x LTS.
 For details on supported ES6 api you can visit [node.green](http://node.green/).